Certification Policy Guide

 Recertification occurs once per year for every Certified Partners

-During the re-certification process Certified Partners are required to scan once again the Red Hat test-harness images and deliver the results by creating new ticket via PAD.
+During the re-certification process Certified Partners are required to scan once again the Red Hat test-harness images and deliver the results by starting a new certification cycle.

 Scanning results should be shipped in 1 month after the re-certification process starts.